helix-editor/helix/book/src/editor.md

 clipboard-provider = "termcode"
 ```

-Alternatively, Helix can be configured to use arbitrary commands for clipboard integration:
+Alternatively, Silicon can be configured to use arbitrary commands for clipboard integration:

 ```toml
 [editor.clipboard-provider.custom]